Advice

 Advantages

-• Usually have lower prices than franchise dealer • No bias to one manufacturer • May offer warranty and finance Disadvantages • Sites can vary in quality • Can be difficult to negotiate price What we consider an ‘independent’ dealer covers a huge range of places.
-At the top end, your independent dealerships may include plush surroundings, availability of competitive finance and warranty packages, and the likelihood they’ll take your old car in part-exchange.
-You may even find specialists in the particular make or model you’re interested in, possibly with more knowledge than a franchised dealer.
-However, dealing with a team of professionals means it can be difficult to haggle prices.
-You can also find sites that specialise in nearly new cars, which are newer than the sort of stock you typically find at a franchise dealer, and they have no bias towards a particular maker.
-Wherever you go, the biggest advantage is that independents generally charge lower prices than franchised dealers.
-You also get more legal protection and additional services than you would with a private seller or auction houses.
-However, you may not be able to find someone with intimate knowledge of the car you’re buying, as you would at a franchise dealer and the prices will be higher when compared to private sellers or auction houses.
-Related: How to buy a car at an independent dealership
+• Usually have lower prices than franchise dealer • No bias to one manufacturer • May offer warranty and finance Disadvantages • Sites can vary in quality • Can be difficult to negotiate price The term 'independent' dealer covers a lot of ground.
+High-end dealerships might offer plush surroundings, competitive finance and warranty options, and part-exchange deals for your old car.
+Some may even specialise in specific makes or models and have more expertise than franchised dealers.
+However, dealing with a team of professionals can make haggle prices difficult.
+You can find sites specialising in nearly new cars, which are newer than the stock you typically find at a franchise dealer, and have no bias towards a particular maker.
+Independent dealers generally charge lower prices than franchised dealers.
+You also get more legal protection and additional services compared to private sellers or auction houses.
+However, independent dealers may not have as much in-depth knowledge about the specific car being purchased compared to franchise dealers, and their prices might be higher than private sellers or auction houses.
+Related: How to buy a car at an independent dealership.

-• Usually have lower prices than franchise dealer • No bias to one manufacturer • May offer warranty and finance Disadvantages • Sites can vary in quality • Can be difficult to negotiate price What we consider an ‘independent’ dealer covers a huge range of places.
-At the top end, your independent dealerships may include plush surroundings, availability of competitive finance and warranty packages, and the likelihood they’ll take your old car in part-exchange.
-You may even find specialists in the particular make or model you’re interested in, possibly with more knowledge than a franchised dealer.
-However, dealing with a team of professionals means it can be difficult to haggle prices.
-You can also find sites that specialise in nearly new cars, which are newer than the sort of stock you typically find at a franchise dealer, and they have no bias towards a particular maker.
-Wherever you go, the biggest advantage is that independents generally charge lower prices than franchised dealers.
-You also get more legal protection and additional services than you would with a private seller or auction houses.
-However, you may not be able to find someone with intimate knowledge of the car you’re buying, as you would at a franchise dealer and the prices will be higher when compared to private sellers or auction houses.
-Related: How to buy a car at an independent dealership
+• Usually have lower prices than franchise dealer • No bias to one manufacturer • May offer warranty and finance Disadvantages • Sites can vary in quality • Can be difficult to negotiate price The term 'independent' dealer covers a lot of ground.
+High-end dealerships might offer plush surroundings, competitive finance and warranty options, and part-exchange deals for your old car.
+Some may even specialise in specific makes or models and have more expertise than franchised dealers.
+However, dealing with a team of professionals can make haggle prices difficult.
+You can find sites specialising in nearly new cars, which are newer than the stock you typically find at a franchise dealer, and have no bias towards a particular maker.
+Independent dealers generally charge lower prices than franchised dealers.
+You also get more legal protection and additional services compared to private sellers or auction houses.
+However, independent dealers may not have as much in-depth knowledge about the specific car being purchased compared to franchise dealers, and their prices might be higher than private sellers or auction houses.
+Related: How to buy a car at an independent dealership.

 Car Supermarket